NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

-# Utilising Machine Learning: Multiclassification of sensor data recorded during various exercises
+# Utilizing Machine Learning: Multiclassification of sensor data obtained through exercise.

 ## Overview
 This project aims to develop a Python-based excercise tracker/classfier using accelerometer and gyroscope data from a Metamotion sensor.
 The goal is to create a machine learning model capable of classifying various barbell exercises and counting repetitions using data obtained from the sensor.